Digital Platforms: A Gateway To Social Change…

 G’day there!
 On Tuesday March 18, 2014 – an intertwined network of social media users hailing from Sydney, Byron Bay, Canberra and beyond supported a letter I wrote to the editor of the Sydney Morning Herald.

-This blog platform was created and called Love Your Mother to post the letter so others could read the thoughts of my friends and I on how SMH “blatantly ignored” printing a story on a grassroots nationwide event – The March In March.
-In a matter of hours the letter became a viral piece of content that spread to all corners of the world.
+This blog platform was created to post the letter so others could read thoughts on how SMH overlooked printing a story on a grassroots nationwide event – The March In March.
+In a matter of hours the letter became a viral piece of content that spread to different parts of the world.
 5 days later the letter had been viewed 100,000 times.
 Keep in mind this was not a gangam style video clip or Charlie bit my finger from Youtube.
 This was a letter to a newspaper.
 In my mind, such letters get scrumpled into mini basketballs and aimed at the nearest recycling bin.

 Media Watch – Coverage of Letter #1: http://www.abc.net.au/mediawatch/transcripts/s3970592.htm

-By Friday afternoon – respected journalist Jacqueline Maley responded on the SMH website.
+Having posted the letter on a Monday, By Friday afternoon – respected journalist Jacqueline Maley responded on the SMH website.
 This story was printed in Saturday’s newspaper.
 On Monday night ABC television show Media Watch featured the letter and recognised the 90,000 people who had participated in the campaign.
 For two weeks I was in constant communication with people in a digital sense.
-Hundreds of beautiful folk were engaged with what had happened – feeling connected to the idea that we had unlocked a small door to freedom.
-We were using Social Media and our smarts to serve our community.
+Hundreds of folk across Australia were engaged with what had happened – feeling connected to the idea that we had unlocked a small door to claim a community victory.

 - March In March Letter #1 can be read HERE.